 These standards apply to all students (those receiving veterans' benefits, those receiving financial aid and cash-paying students).
 The Veterans' Administration is notified of unsatisfactory progress of a veteran student who remains on Academic Financial/Aid Warning beyond two consecutive semesters.
 At that point, Veterans Benefits can be terminated.
-A student terminated from Veterans Benefits due to unsatisfactory progress may be recertified for benefits upon attaining a 3.0 CGPA.
+A student terminated from Veterans Benefits due to unsatisfactory progress may be recertified for benefits once the following conditions are satisfied: